CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/writing.md

-The [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) is here to help your research,  They can meet with you, help you get started and even find you papers or other references.
-They can help you with research in any subject, not just Computer Science - use the link to make an appointment.
+The [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) is here to help your research.
+They can meet with you, help you get started and even find you papers or other references.
+They can help you with research in any subject, not just Computer Science - use the link to make an online appointment, or [email Victoria Hopton](mailto:victoria.hopton@bristol.ac.uk) if you want to make an in-person appointment.

 # Referencing